bionicop/Digital-Garden/Sem_4/Software Engineering/Notes/Module_1/Software Engineering.md

 ---
 # **Emergence of *Software Engineering***
 - Early Computer Progrmaming:
 	- In the 1950s, computers where slow and expensive even with small line of codes it took computers long time to process them.
-Since, at that time assembly language was used Programming was a very tedious task.
+Since, at that time assembly language was used Porgramming was a very tedious task.
 - High Level Programming Language:
 	- With the introduction of semi-conductors technology, computers became much smaller and faster as well as cost-effective.
-	- Also, programming languages were upgraded from assembly(low-level) to high-level language.
+	- Also, programming lanugages were upgraded from assembly(low-level) to high-level lanugage.
 COBOL and FORTRAN came into existence.
 As a result programming become much more easier, thus increasing productivity.
-- Control flow Based Design:
+- Contorl flow Based Design:
-	- Since the usage of computers increased rapidly, and program evolved to become more and more complex, the individual style of programming couldn't be used any longer fro management or programs.
+	- Since the usage of computers increased rapidly, and program evolved to become more and more complex, the individual style of programming couldn't be used any longer fro managment or programs.
-	- To tackle this the *flowchat technique* was developed, It is a graphical representation of the sequence of operations carried out to solve a problem.
+	- To tackle this the *flowchat technique* was devloped, It is a graphical representation of the sequence of operations carried out to solve a problem.
 	- Thus the use of decision-making and looping structures formed the basis of "Structured Programming".
 	- Structured Programming helped in writing complex programs more easily, and also made the program efficient and understandable.
-- Data flow Oriented Design:
+- Data flow Oriented Deisgn:
-	- With the computer technology becoming more and more powerful, significant developments to software were made like networking and GUI's, thus making software too complex to be dealt with control flow design.
+	- With the computer technology becoming more and more powerful, significant devlopments to softwares were made like networking and GUI's, thus making software too complex to be dealt with control flow design.
 	- Thus Data-flow oriented design was made.
 Here, the flow of data through functions or process is displayed through Data-Flow Diagram(DFD).
 - Object-Oriented Design:
-	- This design technique revolutionised the software development process.
-It includes development process.
+	- This desing technique revolutionised the software development process.
+It includes devlopment process.
 It inclides many new, powerful and real-wprld features like  encapsulation, abstraction, inheritance and polymorphism.
 	- These features helped tremendously in development of well-designed and high quality software.

 ---
-# **Software Development Life Cycle Model**
+# **Software Devlopment Life Cycle Model**
-- SDLC Models are used to define the stages included in an information system development project, from feasibility study till the maintenance of the completed application.
+- SDLC Models are used to define the stages included in an information system development project, from feasibility study till the maintainance of the completed application.
 ## **Classical Waterfall Model**
 - The Classical Waterfall Model is the basic SDLC model, which divides the SDLC into various phases.
-One phase can be started only after the completion of the previous phase. *This results in sequential flow of development.*
+One phase can be started only after the completion of the previous phase. *This results in sequential flow of devlopment.*

 ### **Phases of Waterfall Model:**
 - #### **Feasibilty Study:**
-	- Main goal of this phase to determine whether developing a software is *technically and financially feasible*.
+	- Main goal of this phase to determine whether devloping a software is *technically and financially feasible*.
 - #### **Requirement Analysis and Specification:**
-	- Main goal is to *understand and document the requirements of the user properly*. *It consistes of 2 different activities:*
+	- Main goal is to *understand and document the requirments of the user properly*. *It consistes of 2 differnet activites:*
-		- ##### **Requirements Gathering/Analysis:**
+		- ##### **Requirments Gathering/Analysis:**
-			- *All requirements* regarding the **software are gathererd and analysed**.
+			- *All requirments* regarding the **software are gathererd and analysed**.
-			- Analysis is done _**to remove incompleteness and inconsistencies in requirements**_.
+			- Analysis is done _**to remove incompleteness and inconsistencies in requirments**_.
-		- ##### **Requirement Specification:**
+		- ##### **Requirment Specification:**
-			- All the *analysed requirements are documented* in **Software Requirements Specification** (*SRS*) documents.
+			- All the *analysed requirments are documented* in **Software Requirments Specification** (*SRS*) documents.
 			- It _serves as a contract b/w developers & customers_.
 - #### **Design:**
 	- Here, the main goal is to *convert SRS into format which can be implemented in a programming language*.